Vatican paper contests study on alleged Nazi collaborator

 Palatucci had been previously credited with saving around 5,000 Jews while he was police official in the city of Fiume, now part of Croatia.
 He died in the Dachau concentration camp in Germany in 1945 at the age of 35.

-In 1990, Israel’s Yad Vashem Holocaust Memorial honored Palatucci as a Righteous Among the Nations, the highest recognition for those who helped Jews during World War Two.
+In 1990, Israel’s Yad Vashem Holocaust Memorial honoured Palatucci as a Righteous Among the Nations, the highest recognition for those who helped Jews during World War Two.

 But earlier this week The New York Times reported that the U.S. Holocaust Memorial Museum in Washington was removing mention of his exploits from an exhibition after officials learned of new evidence that purports to show he was a Nazi collaborator.